For decades upon decades, circulation directors had one goal and one goal only: increase magazine subscriptions.

 These online order forms appear in the right or left-hand navigation panels of a website.
 The customer/end user fills them out to order a product or service or to sign up for an email newsletter.
 The one below matches the site colors but stands out with a bold orange headline and button to download the free report.

 Hypertext links in editorial or navigation lead to a Rapid Conversion Landing Page.
 These are the best form of persistent conversion architecture because they’re subtle, yet very effective ways to drive traffic to a Rapid Conversion Landing Page with the ultimate goal of increasing email database circulation.
+We use them often on Category Page and Tag Page descriptions.

 The ultimate goal for the website publisher is to quickly and easily add unknown site visitors to an email database so you can increase magazine subscriptions, sell more books, sell more seats at events, and sell out the rest of your inventory.